naldeborgh7575/brain_segmentation/README.md

 ## MRI Background:

 Magnetic Resonance Imaging (MRI) is the most common diagnostic tool brain tumors due primarily to it's noninvasive nature and ability to image diverse tissue types and physiological processes.
-MRI uses a magnetic gradient and radio frequency pulses to take repetitive axial 'slices' of the brain (Figure 1).
-Each brain scan produces 155 images.
+MRI uses a magnetic gradient and radio frequency pulses to take repetitive axial 'slices' of the brain and produce a 3-dimensional representation of the brain (Figure 1).
+Each brain scan 155 slices, with each pixel representing a 1mm<sup>3</sup> 'voxel.'

 <img alt="Basic MRI Workflow" src="images/MRI_workflow.png" width=450>
 <img alt="3D rendering produced by T2 MRI scan" src="images/t29_143.gif" width=250>